Saturday, 5 September 2015

 Since the 4th Earl was a strict disciplinarian it was inevitable that George should suffer this ultimate degradation at the hands of this superior, high-Church, tight-faced, cheerless, father.
 There was no appeal or support for George from his stepmother who always took her husband’s side, moreover this price paid by George had to be seen as their public punishment together of a wayward son.
 It was also inevitable, that George would rebel further as he was not going to be put down by anybody.
 Porchey’s arrogance was a life- long trait he was always someone who took criticism badly and was unwilling to have his actions or decisions challenged.
 Moreover he refused to back down.
 This led to run-ins with his wife, Almina, from 1895, and disagreements with Howard Carter at the height of Tutankhamun mania.

 In 1887, the consequence was that George’s father and stepmother lost any degree of commitment from George to family matters and he failed to take any interest in his family’s activities, demands or wishes, except on his terms.
 George decided to leave England behind and travel abroad, seeing the world on board his own yacht, the Aphrodite.
 In August 1887 George became a member of the Royal Yacht Squadron, at Cowes, IOW.
-The period 1887-90 were George’s wandering years abroad, in fact it was an imposed exile ( but often in the company of his beloved friend Prince Victor Duleep Singh ), and who was more than just a friend.
-In these years there were just a few appearances with George’s family and this separation was only ended when the 4th Earl seriously declined in health and he finally died in 1890.

 On becoming the 5th Earl of Carnarvon George Herbert had the satisfaction of then booting out his stepmother, Elsie from Highclere Castle.
 In any case the Countess was well enough provided for by the 4th Earl’s will with an alternative roof and maintenance for life.
 The 4th Earl did not get his last wish which was to see his eldest son George pre-decease him and George’s half-brother Hon.
 Aubrey Herbert ( one of Elsie’s two sons she bore the 4th Earl ) succeed him as the next Earl of Carnarvon.